-Daniel is a Lecturer in Environmental and Ecological Economics at the University of Leeds, and the current leader of the Economics and Policy for Sustainability Research Group.
+Daniel is an Associate Professor in Environmental and Ecological Economics at the University of Leeds, and the current leader of the Economics and Policy for Sustainability Research Group.
 His research focuses on the changes that would be needed to achieve a sustainable economy within planetary boundaries, and the relationships between resource use and human well-being.

 One of the ideas he has explored in depth is the concept of a “steady-state economy”.
 Simply put, this is an economy where resource use and waste emissions are stabilised, and kept within ecological limits.
 Stabilising resource use may have important consequences for national economies, and Daniel investigates how to manage these in his work.